PiotrBerebecki/heroku-environmental-variables-test/README.md

 1. What is Paas?
 2. How could you share secret variables/keys with other developers?
 3. Why would you rather use a .env file over a .json file?
+4. Bonus: Why is our secret key accessible via the browser?